Sayyaddsameer/my-token/README.md

 | **TransferFrom (Valid)** | Tokens move from Owner → Receiver. | Transfer event emitted. | ✅ Passed |
 | **TransferFrom (Over Limit)** | Transaction reverts. | Error: "Insufficient allowance" | ✅ Passed |

-> **Note:** Screenshots of all console outputs and revert logs are included in the project documentation.

 ## What I Learned

 Building this project helped solidify my understanding of: